hilajami/ex0_introtogit/survey.md

-Favorite color:
+Favorite color: Black
-Favorite food:
+Favorite food: Not a food but Coffee
-Favorite musician/band:
+Favorite musician/band: Lana Del Rey
-Favorite movie:
+Favorite movie: The Void Fill
-Requested grade in the course:
+Requested grade in the course: The higher the grade, the better